 If you are just getting started with this hobby, the Chase Sapphire Preferred Card should be at the top of your list for several reasons but one stands out above the rest.

-Due to the waived annual fee for the first year, you can start playing the points and miles game without having to spend any money out of pocket, while still earning valuable Chase Ultimate Rewards points.
+Due to the low annual fee, you can start playing the points and miles game without having to spend a large amount of money out of pocket, while still earning valuable Chase Ultimate Rewards points.

 Before you know it, you will have booked your first award flight or award stay and be well on your way to earning more points.